2021 Eco Limited Mod Rules

-10. Side windows must have an opening at least 12” wide and 12” tall and large enough for the driver to get in and out easily.
+10. Side windows must have an opening at least 12” wide and 12” tall and large enough for the driver to get in and our easily.

 11. Roof must be aluminum or fiberglass.
-Dished roofs are not allowed.
-Driver roof hatch is permitted.
+Dished roof are not allowed.
+Driver roof hatch permitted.

-13. Sail panels must be matching shape side to side, must not extend forward of the rear of the driver seat.
+13. Sail panels must be matching shape side to side no open sail panels allowed.
+Must not extend forward of the rear of the driver seat.
 A maximum of 4” bow allowed on the sail panels.